-

 8 - 10 inches

-Zinnia (Zinnia Marylandica Zahara Raspberry Lemonade Mix) - This mix of yellow, white variations, and red will grow 12 - 18 inches tall and 12 - 18 inches wide.
+Zinnia (Zinnia Marylandica Zahara Rose Starlight) - These rose starlight plants grow 12 - 14 inches tall and 12 - 18 inches wide.
 Zinnias are great at attacting bees and butterflies as well as being drought tolerant, heat tolerant, and low maintenance.
-They are also very disease resistant plants making them virtually carefree.
+These white flowers with a rose colored interior add stunning color to your flower garden.

 Zinnias are one of the easiest annuals to grow, and attract butterflies to the garden.
 They make an excellent cut flower as the more you cut, the more flowers you get!
 They thrive in the sun and heat of summer, only asking for well-drained soil.
 When cutting the blooms for the vase it is best to trim off all the foliage; unlike the blooms, the foliage does not age well.